Minimal genera of open 4-manifolds: Topological submanifolds

 \section{Topological submanifolds}

-Since each smooth manifold provided by Lemma~\ref{nest} embeds smoothly in $H_0$ by construction, we can use the lemma to analyze embedded submanifolds of any smooth 4-manifold $X$ containing a suitable topologically embedded handlebody.
-Most obviously, for an embedding $H_0\subset X$, the resulting smoothings of $X-C$ embed smoothly in $X$.
-We next consider submanifolds of positive codimension.
-We will define a notion of minimal genus for any subset of a smooth 4-manifold, and use this to distinguish topologically ambiently isotopic embeddings of surfaces and 3-manifolds in smooth 4-manifolds.
-To make sense of this, we define an equivalence relation between subsets of smooth manifolds.
-We show that the relation is weak enough to be interesting, but strong enough for minimal genus to be an invariant.
-We see that the minimal genus function can be adjusted quite flexibly by topological ambient isotopy.
-To begin, recall that a topologically embedded submanifold of $X$ is {\em tame} if it is the 0-section of a vector bundle, topologically embedded in $X$ with codimension 0 (i.e.\ it has a topological tubular neighborhood).
+We now digress to illustrate how our theory can be applied to topological submanifolds of smooth 4--manifolds.
+We will see that minimal genera of neighborhoods of such submanifolds can often be flexibly adjusted by topological ambient isotopy.
+This leads to a notion of minimal genus for any subset of a smooth 4--manifold, distinguishing topologically ambiently isotopic embeddings of surfaces and 3--manifolds.
+The question immediately arises:\ distinguishing up to what notion of equivalence?
+We define an equivalence relation between subsets of smooth manifolds that is weak enough to overlook various local pathologies, but still conclude that the topological ambient isotopy class of a typical tame surface or 3--manifold contains many of these ``myopic equivalence'' classes.
+(Recall that a topologically embedded submanifold of $X$ is {\em tame} if it has a topological tubular neighborhood, ie if it is the 0--section of a vector bundle topologically embedded in $X$ with codimension 0.)